 The Our Valley Our Future Housing Solutions Group released its Housing Report on Nov.
 16, 2018.
 Please click here for a PDF of the 60-page Housing Report and its 18 recommendations to add more middle-market housing in Chelan and Douglas counties.

 The Action Plan developed by Our Valley Our Future / Nuestro Valle Nuestro Futuro is the guiding document and at the heart of everything the initiative and its lead partners are striving for.
-The Action Plan includes 149 specific actions and seven major “game-changer” projects.
+The Action Plan includes more than 150 specific actions and seven major “game-changer” projects.
 More than 80 lead partners — a combination of nonprofit organizations, businesses, public agencies and community groups — are committed to seeing these programs and projects to fruition as part of a collaborative effort to improve the livelihoods of all in Our Valley.